Last updated April 6, 2020

 During WWI, there were two internment camps on Mara Lake and thousands of Ukrainians and Europeans were imprisoned.
 Later during the Great Depression, two relief camps were set up to provide employment and those men widened the road between Mara and Sicamous.
 One of these camps was located where the provincial park stands today.

 - Swimsuit: Mara has a beautiful, pristine beach, so chances are you’ll want to go swimming.
-I love Londre Bodywear!
-Their suits are made of recycled plastic bottles and look amazing on everyone.
+I looove Londre Bodywear!
+Their suits are made of recycled plastic bottles and look amazing on everyone (plus it’s owned by badass women in Vancouver).

 - Beach towel: Beaches and beach towels are basically synonymous.
 Anaskela makes beautiful, lightweight towels from recycled plastic bottles.